Award at a Glance

 The nominee must:

-• be a researcher in the microvascular physiology and pathophysiology field,
+- Be a researcher in the microvascular physiology and pathophysiology field.

-• demonstrate commitment to development and training of junior scientists
+- Demonstrate commitment to development and training of junior scientists.

 Criteria

-• nomination letter emphasizing the qualifications of the nominee,
+- Nomination letter emphasizing the qualifications of the nominee.

-• up to two letters of support, and
+- Up to two letters of support.

-• list of up to five recent papers (with PubMed Central identifiers) highlighting the nominee's recent research.
+- List of up to five recent papers (with PubMed Central identifiers) highlighting the nominee's recent research.

 Selection Committee